 Properly preparing a payment schedule is of critical importance.
 In subsequent court action or adjudication to recover money claimed in that payment claim, a respondent is not able to bring a cross-claim or raise a defence that was not already raised in a payment schedule.
 Given these strict limits, it is wise for a respondent to thoroughly assess a payment claim and be prepared to provide supporting documentation if required in an adjudication.

-If a claimant is dissatisfied with the respondent’s payment schedule, or if none is provided and full payment of the claimed amount is not received, they may apply to an Authorised Nominating Authority (ANA) for adjudication.
+If a claimant is dissatisfied with the respondent’s payment schedule, or if none is provided, they may apply to an Authorised Nominating Authority (ANA) for adjudication.
 An application may also be made if the respondent fails to pay the amount they proposed to pay in their payment schedule.

 The adjudication process is rapid.
 The ANA must appoint an adjudicator as soon as practicable.
 Following this, the respondent is provided a limited opportunity to put forward submissions.
 This is usually five business days from the date of service of the application, unless there is a delay in nominating an adjudicator.
 The respondent is limited to making submissions on matters raised in their payment schedule.

 Once the respondent has lodged their adjudication response (or the time has elapsed), the adjudicator is given a period of ten business days to make a final determination, in writing.
 During this time, they may call for further submissions, inspect the workers or call a conference.
 Although these powers exist, claimants and respondents should prepare for decisions to be made only on the basis of the materials they provide in their application or response.

 The adjudicator is entitled to determine the amount (if any) that is payable, when it is payable, whether any interest is owing and who pays the cost of the adjudication.
 If any monies are awarded to the claimant, there is a limited timeframe for payments to be made (typically 5 days, unless the adjudicator decides otherwise).